peterdsharpe/NeuralFoil/README.md

 To be written, but in the meantime [see here](https://github.com/peterdsharpe/NeuralFoil/tree/master/training) for details on the [synthetic data generation](https://github.com/peterdsharpe/NeuralFoil/tree/master/training/gen2_architecture/training_data) and [training processes](https://github.com/peterdsharpe/NeuralFoil/blob/master/training/gen2_architecture/train_blind_neural_network.py).
 Training data is not (yet) uploaded to GitHub, but will be soon - need to set up Git LFS, as it's many gigabytes.
 Contact me if you need it sooner.

+Full details on the training data and test/train split are available in the [NeuralFoil whitepaper](./paper/out/main.pdf).

 ## FAQs

 Will NeuralFoil be integrated directly into [AeroSandbox](https://github.com/peterdsharpe/AeroSandbox)?